Your Second Pregnancy

 If stats offer some hope that your body might recover more swiftly, we know that taking care of a newborn in addition to an older child is a huge change (understatement of… life).
-So our final piece in the series, Managing Life With Two will help make the adjustment a little easier for you.
+So our last piece in the series, Managing Life With Two, will help make the adjustment a little easier for you.

 Until then — be well, and congratulations!!